artylope/artylope-jekyll/_works/01_parkingsg.md

   <div class="carousel-cell"><img data-flickity-lazyload="/img/works_parking/parking_uk_paybyphone.png"></div>
 </div>

-# Enthography Study with Enforcement Officer #
+# Ethnography Study with Enforcement Officer #
-To help us understand how we can design the system to help optimise enforcement as well, we walked the ground with the enforcement officer.
+To help us understand how we can design the system to integrate with the existing enforcement process, we walked the ground with the enforcement officer.
 She shows us the electronic handheld device (EHT) that she uses to check for season parking information.
 She also uses it to issue summon.
+Since she already has this device, we need to find a way to send the real-time digital parking data to her.
 <div><img src="/img/works_parking/parking_ethnographystudy.png"></div>
 ###### The development team walked the grounds with the enforcement officer. ######